rrk-codepath/video-timed-comments/README.md

 # Notate

-Notate is an iOS application that allows you to discover insightful comments and interesting questions at particular times in a video.
-With Notate, you can associate your comment with a particular time in a video to easily reference it, or have a discussion around it.
-People who watch your video will see your comments as the video plays, allowing for a more social video consumption experience.
+Notate is an iOS application that allows you to bookmark and comment at different points of a video, and then easily save and share these notes.
+With Notate, you can associate a comment with a particular time in a video to easily reference it, or to add color to that section.
+People who watch your Notate will see your comments as the video plays.

-More and more of the education system is moving toward video content.
-Notate is a more efficient and engaging way to learn from these materials.
-The app can be used simply to bookmark particular times in a video, or to provide color on a confusing part of a lecture.
+More and more of the education system is moving toward video.
+Notate is a more efficient and engaging way to learn from video lectures.
+The app can be used simply to re-watch particular snippets of a lecture, or to quickly the gist of the video.

-Required user stories:
+User stories:

 * Ability for the user to create an account and login.
 * Ability to view a feed of annotated videos.